prometheus/prometheus/docs/querying/api.md

 endpoint is reached.

 An array of warnings may be returned if there are errors that do not inhibit the request execution.
-All of the data that was successfully collected will be returned in the data field.
+All the data that was successfully collected will be returned to the data field.

 The JSON response envelope format is as follows: